Sitting assessment 4-8 month period

 Max 10w supported sitting 1.jpg Max 10w supported sitting 5.jpg

 2 The second aspect of learning to sit is learning to balance the trunk on the pelvis.
 Infants who are just learning to sit tend to move the trunk as a single unit balanced on a stable base formed by the buttocks and thighs.
 Balance is maintained as long as the center of mass remains fairly close to the center of the base of support.
-If the centre of mass is displaced too far, the infant topples over with the head and trunk moving as a unit.
+If the center of mass is displaced too far, the infant topples over with the head and trunk moving as a unit.

 Will 5m sitting 5.jpg